 The narrative showcases the singer as a winning woman who longs for a “normal life.”
-After so many concerts and tours, Pausini wants to be with her family, friends, and neighbors, just like a normal person.
+After so many concerts and tours, Pausini wants to be with her family, friends, and neighbors, just like an average person.

-An important lesson Pausini learned was that music can modify people's way of thinking.
-In this connection, the documentary is subtly underscored, with a very small among of screening time of some of the greatest hits, including “Tra te il mare/Between You and the Sea” (my favorite), “Vivimi,” “Inolvidable” and “One More Time.”
+An important lesson Pausini learned was that music can modify people’s thinking.
+In this connection, the documentary is subtly underscored, with a minimal amount of screening time of some of the greatest hits, including “Tra te il mare/Between You and the Sea” (my favorite), “Vivimi,” “Inolvidable” and “One More Time.”

-For more than thirty years of a successful career, Pausini's maturity helped her begin producing her records.
+For more than thirty years of a successful career, Pausini’s maturity helped her begin producing her records.
 Her first Grammy came with “Listen.”
-Instead of basking on the winner’s joy, Pausini sinks into despair brought on by her loneliness.
+Instead of basking in the winner’s joy, Pausini sinks into the despair of her loneliness.
 Alone at the hotel on that glamorous night, she ordered a hamburger, the waiter brought her a bottle of champagne, and the two drank to her accomplishment.
 Subsequently, Laura won four Latin Grammy Awards.

 “Laura Pausini: Pleased to Meet You” focuses exclusively on Pausini’s point of view and provides the viewer a limited vision of her story without reaching out to other people in the industry - managers, colleagues, song producers, as well as other people who may see the world around her differently.